August 28, 2017

 Middle East Studies welcomes Dr. Shamiran Mako, who is joining our team as Director of Undergraduate Studies (DUS) for the MES concentration.
-In this role, Professor Mako will oversee the undergraduate concentration, serve as a representative of the department for current and incoming students, teach two courses per year, and much more.
+In this role, Professor Mako will serve as a representative of the program for current and incoming students, provide oversight of undergraduate advising, oversee the undergraduate curriculum, and teach two courses per year.

 Dr. Shamiran Mako is a political scientist with expertise on the comparative politics and international relations of the Middle East and North Africa (MENA region).
 Her research focuses on state formation, authoritarianism, civil wars, democratization, post-conflict state and peacebuilding, revolutions and social movements, ethnic conflict and identity politics.
 She is currently working on two book projects.
 The first traces the institutional legacies of ethnic conflict in Iraq and analyzes the effects of structural and institutional constraints on the mobilization calculous of communal groups throughout formative statebuilding periods.
 The second project is a co-authored book with Professor Valentine Moghadam of Northeastern University that explains divergent outcomes of the Arab Uprisings.
 The book examines the socio-economic and political dynamics that have shaped the trajectory of progress and stagnation across seven MENA-region country case studies.